Our Bag Sampling and Production Process — Step by Step

 The sample ships to our Munich liaison office, normally one to two weeks in transit, where it is checked a second time by our Munich team before being forwarded.
 This double check is the reason the model exists: a designer in Berlin or London should never receive a sample that has not been seen by someone accountable in Europe.

 We forward the sample to you with a production-readiness report covering what is confirmed, what still needs a decision, and the realistic path to batch production.
-Then we discuss bulk pricing and minimum order quantities (roughly 200–400 pieces per style depending on construction).
+Then we discuss bulk pricing and minimum order quantities from 100 pieces per style, depending on construction.
 Total typical timeline from confirmation to a sample in your hands is six to eight weeks.

 See all services, browse sample work, read FAQs on MOQ and lead time, or start your project.